Best Meat, Cheese, and Charcuterie Plates In Memphis

 Loflin Yard downtown has a simple sausage and cheese platter that I’ve heard great things about, which comes with a tomato salad and tapenade for something different.

 Several more thoughts…

 There are other spots in town to do grab-n-go or make your own charcuterie plates, especially for the house cured meats.
-Try out City Market inside Crosstown Concourse, or something from City Block Salumeria, which is open inside the South Main Market at 409 S. Main.
+Try out City Market inside Crosstown Concourse, or something from City Block Salumeria, which is open inside the Puck Food Hall at 409 S. Main.

 If your nearest Kroger has a Murray’s Cheese Shop inside, well, there’s no shame in grabbing some cheese from their $5 bins in a pinch.
 Just do not ever get the Morbier.
 Or if you do, DO NOT smell it.